 The only difference between binary and decimal addition is that the binary system's value 2 corresponds to the decimal system's equivalent value of 10.
 You will notice that superscripted 1,s denote digits that have been carried over.
 When performing binary addition, a common mistake is when 1 + 1 = 0.
 Also, 1 from the previous column to its left has a 1 that was carried over.
 The value at the bottom should then be 1 instead of 0.
 In the example above, you can see this in the third column.

-Binary multiplication can be simpler than decimal multiplication.
-Binary multiplication is simpler than its decimal counterpart, as there are only two values.
+Multiplication can be simpler than decimal multiplication.
+Multiplication is simpler than its decimal counterpart, as there are only two values.
 Noting that each row has a placeholder 0, the result must be added and the value must be shifted to the right, much like decimal multiplication.
-Binary multiplication's complexity is due to tedious binary addition that depends on how many bits each term contains.
+Binary multiplication's complexity is due to tedious addition that depends on how many bits each term contains.
 See the example below to see more.

 Binary multiplication is exactly the same process as decimal multiplication.
 You will notice that the 0 placeholder appears in the second row.
 In decimal multiplication, the 0 placeholder is typically not visible.
 The same thing can be done in this case, but the 0 placeholders will be assumed.
 It is still included because the 0 is relevant to any binary addition/subtraction calculator like the one shown on this page.
 If the 0 was not shown, it is possible to ignore the 0 and add the binary values above.
 It is important to note that the binary system considers any 0 right of a 1, while any 0 left is irrelevant.

-The binary division is similar in process too long division using the decimal system.
+The division is similar in process too long division using the decimal system.
 The dividend is still done by the divisor in exactly the same way.
-The only difference is that the divisor uses binary subtraction instead of decimal.
-For binary division, it is crucial to understand binary subtraction.
+The only difference is that the divisor uses subtraction instead of decimal.
+For division, it is crucial to understand subtraction.